power_settings_newFirst Principles

 SQLAlchemy URI: if you’re on Heroku, this is going to be the database URL specified in your Settings / Config Vars.

-It should be in the format: postgresql://{userid}:{password}@{host}:5432/{dbname} - where 5432 is the port for Postgres if you’ve sticked to the defaults.
+postgresql://{userid}:{password}@{host}:5432/{dbname} - where 5432 is the port for Postgres if you’ve sticked to the defaults.

 Make sure that the URL starts with postgresql and not just postgres - postgres:// will kinda-work, but you’ll run into issues down the road.